tricorder-observability/Starship/docs/README.md

-# Documentations
+# Docs

-High-level documentations not fit in directories.
-Like architecture design, prototype design, etc.
+High-level documentations not fit in the top of tree, like architecture design, prototype design, etc.